thegeneschool/metagenomics/docs/hic.md

     conda install -c bioconda parallel-fastq-dump
     ```

-### Create metagenome assembly and map Hi-C reads
+### Create a metagenome assembly and map Hi-C reads

 The shotgun dataset has been limited to 1M read-pairs, this is only 1/165th of the total.
 Obviously this reduction in total coverage will lead to a much sparser sampling of the community and a more fragmented assembly.
-None the less, we can use this for demonstrating the concept of QC and Hi-C metagenome binning.
+Nevertheless, it is enough data to demonstrate the concept of QC and Hi-C metagenome binning.

 Lets assemble the shotgun data and map both library types to the resulting contigs.